SweetPotatoImprov/StatTools/IndexSelection/PesekBaker/README.md

-rep    : Replications or blocks. data   : Data frame containing the data. dgg    : Desired genetic gains, defaults to one standard deviation. units  : Units for dgg, 'actual' or 'sdu'.
+rep    : Replications or blocks. data   : Data frame containing the data. dgg    : Desired genetic gains, defaults to one standard deviation. units  : Units for dgg, "actual" or "sdu".
 See details for more information. sf     : Selected fraction, defaults to 0.1.
 ```